 This Schwinn is a high-tech alternative to other exercise bikes.
 It has 29 programs, so you can choose one to maximize fat burning or endurance.
 This new Schwinn even syncs with your phone, which is nice.

 Plus, it has the major benefit of a recumbent bike with a comfortable seat that supports your back.
 The digital console has data and guides to track your progress.
 This one of the best home recumbent exercise bikes for quiet workouts.
+For my full review of this model, click here.

 This best home treadmill offers a great cardio workout to people of all fitness levels.
 Walkers can use both the incline and the decline option in this new treadmill.
 The latest Proform Pro 2000 was designed to work different muscles and help users lose weight.